Global Studies 10 Course Syllabus

 4th Quarter 20%

-Final Exam: NYS Regents test 20%
+Final Exam: New York State Regents test 20%

-1. Homework Policy:
+IV.
+Homework Policy:

 Students are expected to come prepared with homework when assigned.
 If a student does not complete assigned work, he/she must bring hand in the material the following day regardless of the class schedule.
 The student must communicate with Mr. Wawrowski for any alternate arrangements, but those arrangements are at the discretion of the teacher.

-1. Teacher Availability:
+V. Teacher Availability:

 Mr. Wawrowski is available 2:30-3:00 almost everyday.
 Written communications can be sent to the main office at the high school.
 Phone calls can be directed to

-1. Class Materials:
+VI.
+Class Materials:

 Students are required to obtain: